yusuf12360/cp-problemsets/README.md

 ## Contents

 For each problem listed, I have included:
-* **Problem Statements**: The English-translated version of the combined description, I/O format, etc.
+* **Problem Statements**: The English-translated version of the description, I/O format, etc.
 * **Solutions**: My personal implementation of the intended algorithm (C++).
 * **Editorials**: Detailed explanations of the logic and complexity required to solve the task.